OctopusDeploy/blog/blog/2025-01/eks-iam-role/index.md

 ## Conclusion

-In this post, I showed you 2 two ways to apply IAM roles to the Octopus Kubernetes worker pods to facilitate secure communication and access to other AWS resources.
+In this post, I showed you 2 ways to apply IAM roles to the Octopus Kubernetes worker pods to facilitate secure communication and access to other AWS resources.

 Happy deployments!